What value does reactive programming provide?

 - It prepares and returns the response to the client.

-You might be thinking about why the daemon thread is in hold all that time?
-That’s really nice.
-I have read your mind.
+Right now, you might be thinking about why the daemon thread is on hold all that time?
+That’s fascinating because I have read your mind.

 Or am I ?